ArcBlock/super-linter-api/.aigne/doc-smith/docs/supported-linters.md

 - **jshint**: A quality tool for JavaScript.
 - **jsonlint**: A validator for JSON files.

 These may be added in future updates.
-For details on how to make requests to the available linters, please see the [API Reference](./api-reference-endpoints.md).
+For details on how to make requests to the available linters, please see the [API Endpoints](./api-reference-endpoints.md) reference.